 But the matter may not be as clear-cut in other states.
 Take Colorado.
 As we noted, Colorado’s medical marijuana law does not require that employers accommodate on-site marijuana use.
 What about off-site use?
 The state's medical marijuana program appears to be silent on the matter - and in 2015, the Colorado Supreme Court addressed this very issue.
 At the time, the court unanimously upheld an April 2013 Colorado Court of Appeals ruling, which had generally found that federally prohibited but state-licensed medical marijuana use does not constitute “lawful activity” under Colorado’s Lawful Activities Statute.
-In this case an employee, who was licensed by the state to use medical marijuana, filed suit against his employer after being terminated subsequent to testing positive for the drug.
-The employee claimed that his termination violated Colorado’s Lawful Activities Statute, which, in part, prohibits an employer from terminating an employee for engaging in “lawful activity” outside of work and off the employer's premises.
-The employer argued that the use of medical marijuana was not “lawful activity” because it was prohibited under both state law and federal law.
 The appellate court concluded that because the employee’s “state-licensed medical marijuana use was, at the time of his termination, subject to and prohibited by federal law,” it was not a “lawful activity” for purposes of the related state statute.

 States differ in how they address the second issue - that is, whether injured workers are eligible for reimbursement for their medical marijuana-related expenses.

 For example, the Massachusetts program states that its regulations do not require “any health insurance provider, or any government agency or authority, to reimburse any person for the expenses of the medical use of marijuana.”
+Washington's program is a bit more detailed: "Nothing in this chapter establishes a right of care as a covered benefit or requires any state purchased health care […] or other health carrier or health plan […] to be liable for any claim for reimbursement for the medical use of marijuana.
 Such entities may enact coverage or noncoverage criteria or related policies for payment or nonpayment of medical marijuana in their sole discretion.”
-New Mexico, on the other hand, states that an injured worker may use medical marijuana "when deemed ‘reasonable and necessary care’ under the Workers' Compensation Act.
-The injured worker must pay out of pocket, and is reimbursed per fee schedule for the cost of medical cannabis deemed necessary in the workers’ compensation claim.”